s4njk4n/XDC_Sentinel/README.md

 - Subscription to personalized notifications for your specified XDC node(s) P2P ports, delivered via an iOS/Android notification application.
 - The service of configuring and maintaining the monitoring for your node(s) in the backend workflow.

-You will provide your node's IP address (and P2P port if you have changed it) during setup.
-Notifications will be sent based on the software's checks.

 ## Pricing and Subscription Terms
 - _(**Launch deal**: Purchases made in 2025 will cover until December 31st 2026)._
 - **Risk-free Trial**: Your first 30 days of using XDC Sentinel are considered a trial period.
 If you decide not to continue within these 30 days, your payment will be fully refunded.